airbnb/chronon/docs/source/ODMScenarios.md

 2. Make sure to run join feature backfill before running label-join job.
 This is a dependency for label join airflow job and label job will only kick off once join feature tables are ready.
 3. Create a new label group by and specify the aggregation details.
 The aggregation concept is the same as existing group by feature aggregation.
 4. Create label_part using label group by defined above and add label_part to the existing join model.
-5. Note that single window aggregation is allowed and the start_offset and end_offset should be the same as window size.
+5. Note that single window aggregation is allowed and the start_offset and end_offset is required to be the same as window size.
+   Given that we will refresh only the single-day label (as opposed to a range) once it has matured over the next window.
 ```python
 label_part_group_by = GroupBy(
    name="sample_label_group_by",